ryedin/site/_documentation/rack-update-process.md

 The Convox CLI enables you to update your Convox rack by using the `convox rack update` command.
 This document covers the basics of how that process works and provides some tips on how to structure your apps to avoid downtime.

 When you run `convox rack update`, the CLI will check for the latest published rack version.
 If your version is behind, it will initiate an update.
-You can check your version using the `convox -v` command.
+You can check your current version using the `convox -v` command.

+`convox rack versions`
+`convox rack versions --unpublished` explain stable and edge

 When it's determined that your rack should be updated the update process:

-Downloads a new CloudFormation json file from S3 Initiates an update on your convox CloudFormation stack using the new template
+Downloads a new CloudFormation json file from S3 Initiates an update on your convox CloudFormation stack using the new template ^ make this a list if possible

 ## API Downtime